Topic 17 – Calculus

 • Substitution: to change variables to end up with a simpler equation to solve.

-After finishing learning about calculus please click Topic 18 – Linear Algebra to continue.
+After finishing calculus, please click on Topic 18 – Linear Algebra to continue.

 Leave a Reply